 Immediately prior to the completion of this offering, we will engage in a series of transactions, which we refer to collectively as the Conversion.
-As part of the Conversion, (i) the owners of certain equityholders of Deciphera Pharmaceuticals, LLC, which are either corporations or have elected to be taxed as corporations for income tax purposes, which we refer to as Blockers, will exchange their equity interests in the Blockers in consideration for shares of common stock of Deciphera Pharmaceuticals, Inc., and (ii) equityholders of Deciphera Pharmaceuticals, LLC not held by Blockers will exchange their equity interests in Deciphera Pharmaceuticals, LLC in consideration for shares of common stock of Deciphera Pharmaceuticals, Inc.
+As part of the Conversion, (i) the owners of certain equityholders of Deciphera Pharmaceuticals, LLC, which are either corporations or have elected to be taxed as corporations for income tax purposes, which we refer to as Blockers, will exchange their equity interests in the Blockers by merger in consideration for shares of common stock of Deciphera Pharmaceuticals, Inc.; (ii) certain equityholders of Deciphera Pharmaceuticals, LLC will contribute their equity interests in Deciphera Pharmaceuticals, Inc.; and (iii) equityholders of Deciphera Pharmaceuticals, LLC not held by Blockers and that have not contributed their equity interests to Deciphera Pharmaceuticals, Inc. in the manner set forth in clause (ii) will exchange their equity interests in Deciphera Pharmaceuticals, LLC by merger in consideration for shares of common stock of Deciphera Pharmaceuticals, Inc.